Adventures of Huckleberry Finn: Plot

-Huck is conflicted about supporting a runaway slave, which he has been taught is a sin.
-He decides to turn Jim in, but when two white men seeking runaway slaves come upon the raft, he lies to them and they leave.
+Huck is conflicted about supporting a runaway slave, but when two white men seeking runaways come upon the raft, his lies convince them to leave.
 Jim and Huck realize they have passed Cairo.
-With no way of getting back upriver, they decide to continue downriver.
-The raft is struck by a passing steamship, again separating the two.

-On the riverbank, Huck meets the Grangerford family, who are engaged in a 30-year blood feud with the Shepherdson family, although no one remembers why the feud originally started.
-After a Grangerford daughter elopes with a Shepherdson boy, the feud boils over and all the Grangerford males are shot and killed in a Shepherdson ambush.
-Huck escapes and is reunited with Jim, who has recovered and repaired the raft.
+With no way to go upriver, they decide to continue downriver.
+The raft is struck by a passing steamship, again separating them.
+On the riverbank, Huck meets the Grangerfords, who are engaged in a 30-year feud with the Shepherdsons.
+After a Grangerford daughter elopes with a Shepherdson boy, all the Grangerford men are killed in a Shepherdson ambush.
+Huck escapes and is reunited with Jim, who has found and repaired the raft.

-Downriver, Jim and Huck are joined by two confidence men claiming to be a King and a Duke.
-The swindlers rope Huck and Jim into playing along with a series of scams.
-In one town, the swindlers scam the townsfolk with a short and overpriced performance.
-On the third night, the grifters flee before the townsfolk can take revenge.
-In the next town, the swindlers impersonate brothers of recently-deceased Peter Wilks to steal his estate.
+Jim and Huck are joined by two confidence men claiming to be a King and a Duke, and they rope Huck and Jim into aiding in several scams.
+In one town, the King and the Duke cheat the townsfolk over two nights with a short, overpriced stage performance.
+On the third, the grifters collect the admission fee from previous audience members bent on revenge, then flee.
+In the next town, the swindlers impersonate the brothers of the recently deceased Peter Wilks and attempt to steal his estate.
 Huck tries to retrieve the money for Wilks's orphaned nieces.
-Two men claiming to be Wilks' real brothers arrive, causing an uproar.
-Huck tries to flee in the confusion, but is caught by the grifters.
-Eventually he escapes, but finds that the swindlers have sold Jim to the Phelps family plantation.
-Huck vows to free Jim, despite believing he will go to hell as a consequence.
+Two other men claiming to be Wilks' brothers arrive, causing an uproar.
+Huck flees but is caught by the King and the Duke.
+He escapes but finds they sold Jim to the Phelpses.
+Huck vows to free Jim, despite believing he will go to hell for it.

-The Phelps family mistakes Huck for their nephew Tom, who is expected for a visit, and Huck plays along.
-It turns out their nephew is Tom Sawyer.
-When he arrives, he plays along with Huck's story and develops a theatrical plan to free Jim.
-During the escape, Tom is wounded.
-Jim tends to him instead of escaping, and is arrested and returned to the plantation.
-Tom's Aunt Polly arrives and reveals the boys' true identities.
-She explains that Miss Watson has died, freeing Jim in her will.
-Tom admits he knew this, but wanted to "rescue" Jim in style.
-Jim says that Huck's father was the dead man they found in the floating house, so Huck may return safely to St. Petersburg.
-Huck declares that he intends to flee west to Indian Territory to escape being adopted by the Phelps family.
+The Phelpses mistake Huck for their nephew Tom, who is expected for a visit, and Huck plays along.
+Their nephew is Tom Sawyer; when he arrives he pretends to be his brother Sid and develops a theatrical plan to free Jim.
+Huck attempts to warn the King and the Duke that Jim alerted local residents to their scam but sees them tarred and feathered and being run out of town on a rail.

+Tom is wounded during Jim's escape.
+Instead of fleeing, Jim stays to tend to him and is arrested and returned to the Phelpses.
+Tom's Aunt Polly arrives and reveals Huck's and Tom's true identities.
+She explains that Miss Watson has died, and that she freed Jim in her will.
+Tom admits he knew but wanted to "rescue" Jim in style.
+Jim tells Huck Pap was the dead man in the floating house.
+Huck declares he will flee to Indian Territory to escape adoption by the Phelpses.